ZackStangroom/PROG7312-POE/README.md

 3. Ensure build succeeds without errors
 4. Check Output window for any warnings

+### Using .NET CLI
+1. Open a command prompt or terminal
+2. Navigate to the project directory
+3. Run `dotnet build` to compile the project
+4. Ensure there are no compilation errors

 ## Running the Application

 ### Method 1: Visual Studio (Recommended)